smithjoshua001/Intro-Vision-Robotics/README.md

 # How to run
 On every new terminal you will have to navigate to the cloned folder and run "source setup.bash".
 This is to initialize the relevant environment variables.

+This can also be achieved by adding "source /path/to/setup.bash" at the end of your .bashrc file